GroWell

 8. How important is consistency with red light therapy?

 Consistency is everything.
 Hair growth is slow, and follicles need repeated stimulation over time.
-Most disappointing outcomes I see with red light therapy come from patients who didn’t follow the recommended schedule or stopped too early.

 9. What should patients realistically expect in terms of results?